tijnisfijn/Resolume-Composition-Converter/MANUAL.md

 ```

 This is particularly useful when upgrading from standard video formats (MP4) to optimized formats like MOV that are better suited for Resolume performance.

+## Common Use Cases

+Here are some common scenarios where the Resolume Composition Converter proves invaluable:

+### Use Case 1: Upgrading from Delivery Formats to Optimized Playback Formats
+**Scenario:** A VJ receives content from a client in standard MP4 format but needs to use DXV codec for optimal Resolume performance.
+**Process:**
+1. Convert all MP4 files to DXV format using Resolume Alley
+2. Place DXV files in a new folder
+3. Launch the Resolume Composition Converter
+4. Select the original composition file (.avc)
+5. Set the input resolution to match the original (e.g., 1920x1080)
+6. Set the output resolution to the same value (1920x1080) to maintain dimensions
+7. Set both input and output frame rates to match the original (e.g., 30 fps)
+8. Specify the old media folder containing MP4 files
+9. Specify the new media folder containing DXV files
+10. Check the "Ignore file extensions" option
+11. Click "Convert Composition"
+12. The composition now references the DXV files instead of MP4 files, maintaining all timing and effects

+### Use Case 2: Transitioning Between Different Compression Methods While Upgrading Resolution
+**Scenario:** An artist wants to switch from HAP codec files to DXV while also upgrading from HD to 4K.
+**Process:**
+1. Convert all .HAP.MOV files to 4K .DXV files
+2. Launch the Resolume Composition Converter
+3. Select the original composition file (.avc)
+4. Set the input resolution to the original HD size (1920x1080)
+5. Set the output resolution to 4K (3840x2160)
+6. Keep the frame rate the same for both input and output (e.g., 60 fps)
+7. Specify the old media folder with HAP files
+8. Specify the new media folder with 4K DXV files
+9. Check the "Ignore file extensions" option
+10. Click "Convert Composition"
+11. All clips maintain their positions, effects, and timing while using the new codec and higher resolution

+### Use Case 3: Upgrading to 4K Without Replacing Media Files
+**Scenario:** A VJ has upgraded their system to support 4K output and wants to convert their HD composition to 4K without replacing any media files.
+**Process:**
+1. Launch the Resolume Composition Converter
+2. Select the original HD composition file (.avc)
+3. Set the input resolution to 1920x1080
+4. Set the output resolution to 3840x2160
+5. Keep the frame rates the same (e.g., 30 fps)
+6. Leave the media folder fields empty (no media replacement)
+7. Click "Convert Composition"
+8. The composition is now 4K with all transformations, effects, and timing preserved
+9. Original media files will be automatically scaled up to fit the new resolution

+### Use Case 4: Upgrading to 4K with Selective Media Replacement
+**Scenario:** A VJ is upgrading to 4K and has created 4K versions of only their most important clips, but wants to keep using the HD versions of other clips.
+**Process:**
+1. Place the new 4K media files in a separate folder
+2. Launch the Resolume Composition Converter
+3. Select the original HD composition file (.avc)
+4. Set the input resolution to 1920x1080
+5. Set the output resolution to 3840x2160
+6. Keep the frame rates the same
+7. Specify the old media folder containing all HD files
+8. Specify the new media folder containing only the 4K versions
+9. Click "Convert Composition"
+10. The converter will replace references to files that exist in the new folder and scale up the remaining HD files
+11. All transformations, effects, and timing are preserved

+### Use Case 5: Upgrading to 4K with Higher Frame Rate
+**Scenario:** A performer has upgraded their hardware and wants to convert their HD 30fps composition to 4K 60fps for smoother playback.
+**Process:**
+1. Launch the Resolume Composition Converter
+2. Select the original composition file (.avc)
+3. Set the input resolution to 1920x1080
+4. Set the output resolution to 3840x2160
+5. Set the input frame rate to 30 fps
+6. Set the output frame rate to 60 fps
+7. Leave the media folder fields empty (or specify new media folders if available)
+8. Click "Convert Composition"
+9. The composition is now 4K 60fps with all transformations and effects preserved
+10. Timing is adjusted to maintain the same playback duration despite the frame rate change

 ## Converting a Composition